The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Why Do Random Forests Work Well?

 If the $M$ assortments in the training data are selected by the firm to minimize the distance to all unseen assortments, then how do the results change?
-This is similar to the setting of experimental design.
+This is similar to the setting of the experimental design.
 For this question, we refer to the literature on the so-called \emph{Covering Code} problem, see \cite{cohen1997covering, ostergaard1998new}.
-The Covering Code problem aims to find the minimum number of binary vectors in $\{0,1\}^N$, such that every other element in the set is within distance $r$ of some selected ones.
-To our knowledge, this is still an open problem and numerous bounds are established.
-In general, when $M = \lceil 2 \cdot 2^N / N\rceil$, these binary vectors can cover all the space within distance 1.
+The Covering Code problem aims to find the minimum number of binary vectors in $\{0,1\}^N$, such that every other element in the set is within distance $r$ to some selected ones.
+To our knowledge, the covering code problem is still an open problem, and numerous bounds are established.
+In general, when $M = O(2^N / N)$, these binary vectors can cover all the binary vectors within distance 1.
 This improves the distance in Proposition~\ref{thm:dis_upper_bound} from $\log_2(N)$ to $1$.
-The literature may provide some useful instructions on how to design assortments in a new market in order to explore it efficiently.
+This literature may provide some useful heuristics and algorithms on how to design assortments in a new market in order to explore customers' choices efficiently.